 Position Canada globally as a leading source of high-quality plant protein and plant based co-products, developed in a carbon neutral production environment, while substantially contributing to Canada’s economic growth and international trade balance.

 Since the dawn of the vegan philosophy around 1944, vegans worldwide have been some of the strongest advocates for a plant-based lifestyle.
 While it took almost 75 years for industry to catch up, we are delighted that they are now standing with us.
 We look forward to working with them in the future to make Canada a leader in the thriving global plant-based market.
 We had preliminary discussions with them this year and hope to have our membership in 2019 as an NGO (non-governmental organization).

 As we move into 2019, we will continue to work on the goals above.
 As a charitable organization we depend on the generosity of others to continue our work and due to your continued support, all of this was possible.
 We want to thank everyone for their generosity!
 As long as there are people willing to offer their time to shape the future of veganism there will be a place with us.
+If you would like to volunteer, please let us know.
+We have many positions to fill and there is sure to be something that will be a great fit for you to help us shape the future of veganism.
 As a charitable organization, we are prevented from running a for-profit business, and we are very fortunate that many people are interested in making a difference so we can focus on our charitable goals together.
 With your continued support and interest we will add additional projects as new volunteers join us to shape the future of veganism.
 Please feel free to contact us today to get involved in any of the projects above - or to start something new.
 Have a happy 2019, and we look forward to working together in the new year.